sterling silver, 14 karat gold, amethyst, blue topaz, pearl, amber, original handmade

 In the '70s Gregory also created jewellery in Sweden.
 In 1976 he had a show Tidö Slott, in Tidö-Lindö, Sweden where he received a special order for Queen Silvia's and Karl Gustav's the XVI wedding.

 From the '80s to '00s, Gregory created jewellery in the United States where many top gift shops and top art and craft galleries carried his work for a number of years, around the entire country.
-Also from the '80s until the present Gregory painted Still Life and Surrealism, which recent works can be seen below.
+Also from the '80s until the present Gregory painted Still Life and Surrealism.
+In the US there were hundreds of collectors of his jewellery.
+Meanwhile since '00s, a few pieces have also made there way around Europe and to Australia with the help of being discovered on the internet.

 Unique from sterling silver and solid gold with unusual combinations of faceted gemstones with seaglass, faceted gemstones with amber, or gemstones with pearls, this jewellery is a very unique composition.
 Originally made by hand tools and soldering it is still made the same way, made from sterling silver sheet metal and silver wire which is cut, hammered, polished and shaped.
 Each of the bezels are custom made for each of the gemstones.
 Nothing is cast.
 The sterling silver base metal and other components are assembled together by soldering, and the addition of the solid 14 karat gold over the sterling silver base is soldered onto the sterling silver base with a torch, which melts in unique intricate forms and patterns.